softchris/azure-book/azure-functions-iii.md

 ## Summary
 This concludes this first part on VS Code and Azure Functions.
 We've learned how to generate an Azure functions project and a function and we've also learned to navigate around in our project structure and especially learned how to debug in two different ways.

-In our next part we will learn more about handling parameters and authorization and we will also build a GraphQL server.
+In our next part we will learn more about handling parameters and authorization and we will also build a GraphQL server and of course deploy our function to the Cloud.
 Sounds like fun right? :)